 The book happened when Dad, then in his 80s, moved in with me and with him came boxes of his daily diaries from 1916 to 1980.
 Each day when I returned from work Id ask him about details of his WWI entries.
 Hed elaborate, and the result is this book.
 Only those stories that he detailed are included.
 Other contacts with an aviation hero like Dolittle and Reckenbacker came later and may creep into this column although not individually confirmed.

 Now Ive found that Stories for Positive Aging can cover decades and still be of interest to readers of this column.
 Another topic that Im drafting is about the Trojan Horse.
 Thats not ancient history but a new computer infection.
 If you have any experience with it let me know.

-Stories for Positive Aging is a semi-monthly column on senior issues written by Lake Oswego author of Facing Age, Finding Answers, Ardis Stevenson.
+Stories for Positive Aging is a semi-monthly column on senior issues written by Lake Oswego resident Ardis Stevenson, author of Facing Age, Finding Answers and Dustys War.
 She can be reached by email at firstname.lastname@example.org or by regular mail at 17440 Holy Names Drive, Lake Oswego, OR 97034.